- Posted by: adminbb

 How to Speed up Background Screening Tests

-If you’re applying for a job that requires a background check, the best thing you can do is dmake sure all the information you provide is accurate and up to date.
+Background check is taking long, but If you’re applying for a job that requires a it, the best thing you can do is make sure all the information you provide is accurate and up to date.

 Try contacting the individuals that you list as your references to make sure they are still at the same address and use the same phone number or email address.
 Let them know that they might soon receive a reference request so they can respond quickly.